sstella2001/OSA_WebApp/README.md

 # OSA_WebApp

-This is a Python web application using Flask that connects to a virtual optical spectrum analyzer (OSA).
+This is a Python web application using Flask that connects to a virtual optical spectrum analyzer (OSA) and is hosted on http://stellanet.no-ip.biz:5000.

 ## Installation